rhventures/react-native-dropdown-selector/Test-DropDown-Selector/README.md

 ## Setting up your Appium Inspector
 1. Open your Appium Inspector you installed earlier.
-2. go to Appium Inspector Tab, configure your boxes:
+2. go to Appium Server Tab, configure your boxes:

 -   **Remote Host** : default. -> Mine is 127.0.0.1
 -   **Remote Port** : Set it to some number besides 4723.
 Mine is 3000
 -   **Remote Path** : default. -> Mine is /

-3. Now in the JSON Representation Tab, copy the **specs** code snippet from *wdio.conf.js* file and paste it.
+3. Now in the JSON Representation Tab, copy the **Capabilities** code snippet from *wdio.conf.js* file and paste it.
+4. *platformName* should not be in quotes.* Click save
+4. Your capacity builder should be filled.
+If it is not automatically filled, it must be manually filled.
 4. Now in the capacity builder, make sure all the middle boxes are showing *text*
-5. click *save*
+5. Save the capability set

 -   After everything, your set up should look similar to this:
 -   ![alt text](AppiumInspector.png)